Office project training program. Microsoft Project Online Training

 • Organization of work with documents in the project

-Chapter 5.
-Detailed Project Planning with Project
+Chapter 5: Detailed Project Planning with Project

-• Design structures and data organization
+• Project structures and data organization

-• Detailed project schedule
+• Project schedule details

-• Recommendations for assessing the performance of project objectives
+• Recommendations for assessing project task indicators

 • Recommendations for estimating labor costs

-• Tips for estimating task duration
+• Guidelines for estimating task durations

-• How to schedule resources with Project
+• How to schedule resources using Project

 • Features of other planning processes at the detailed planning stage